-- Performance measurement will be undertaken and performance reporting will be provided in accordance with the Evolve Performance Management Framework and associated reporting arrangments.
-Data will be provided on the performance indicators identified in the framework on an annual basis for inclusion in the Evolve Interagency Services Performance report. - Operations of Evolve Therapeutic Services, including those that are provided through contracted agencies e.g. Mater Child and Youth Mental Health Services, will be consistent with the endorsed Evolve Interagency Services state-wide service model, policy and procedures as outlined in the Evolve Interagency Services Manual and the Evolve Therapeutic Services Model of Service and associated Framework.

-• A central program management function to support the coordination and operation of the Evolve Therapeutic Services program as per the funding and FTE allocation in the service plan will be provided including:

-g and a second s Evolve Therapeutic Services program development and enhancement Direct Evolve Therapeutic Services program support activities state-wide Brokering and faciliating program specific training and professional development Reporting accountabilities - internal and external.

-• Service representatives will be required to participate in Evolve governance and performance management meetings such: Panels, Local Steering Committees, Quarterly Service Meetings and activities as a core member as determined at the local level by the DCCSDS region and HHS.
+- Performance measurement will be undertaken and performance reporting will be provided in accordance with the Evolve Performance Management Framework and associated reporting arrangements.
+Data will be provided on the performance indicators identified in the framework on an annual basis for inclusion in the Evolve Interagency Services Performance report. - Operations of Evolve Therapeutic Services, including those that are provided through contracted agencies e.g. Mater Child and Youth Mental Health Services, will be consistent with the endorsed Evolve Interagency Services state-wide service model, policy and procedures as outlined in the Evolve Interagency Services Manual and the Evolve Therapeutic Services Model of Service and associated Framework. - A central program management function to support the coordination and operation of the Evolve Therapeutic Services program as per the funding and FTE allocation in the service plan will be provided, including: - Evolve Therapeutic Services program development and enhancement - Direct Evolve Therapeutic Services program support activities state-wide - Brokering and facilitating program specific training and professional development - Reporting accountabilities internal and external. - Service representatives will be required to participate in Evolve governance and performance management meetings such: Panels, Local Steering Committees, Quarterly Service Meetings and activities as a core member as determined at the local level by the DCCSDS region and HHS.